Tame Japan wages pose challenge to BOJ's inflation goal

 Regular pay, or base salaries, which determine the trend of broader wages, rose 0.3 percent in the year to March, after a flat reading in the prior month, providing more evidence that companies are hesitant to boost personnel costs.

-On Thursday the BOJ pushed back the timeframe for achieving its ambitious price goal but held off from expanding its already massive stimulus programme.
+On Thursday the BOJ pushed back the timeframe for achieving its ambitious price goal but held off from expanding its already massive stimulus program.

 (Reporting by Tetsushi Kajimoto; Editing by Shri Navaratnam)